Zynzynny-Zyn/Barebone-Passwordmanager/README.md

 ## Note

 I am open to criticism though that dosen't mean insult me as a person but I hope I improve.
-Remember this is in no way this will be an alternative to other password manager.
+Remember this is in no way an alternative to other more popular password managers.
 This Is not encrypted in any way all!
 Also I am only open to contributions in Python  not because I think it is better than all other languages but because it is the language im most comfortable with.